NoahJele/madden-stats-profootballreference/README.md

 1. Use the `-u (username)` and `-p (password)` command-line arguments while running the program; or
 2. Create a file in the root directory called `login.private` with two lines.
 The first line is your username, and the second line is your password.
+**IMPORTANT!:** When running a career stats pull, ensure that you have [Firefox](https://www.mozilla.org/en-US/firefox/new/) downloaded and have a Firefox tab open.

 **The program will not save your username and / or password.
 You must either create a file or enter the information every time you run the program.**